 Celtic Swan Tattoos

 The Swan has the most central role in Irish and Celtic cultures.
 These graceful birds have been a part of many Celtic and Irish folklores, which associates them with natural elements.
 These are believed to have divine connotations.
 In Ireland, the bird has a very far-reaching impact.
-Celtic Swan Tattoos associate the bird to Eire’s primitive culture and reveals the spiritual aspects of the creature.
+Celtic Swan Tattoos associate the bird with Eire’s primitive culture and reveals the spiritual aspects of the creature.

 Have you recently found a Swan’s feather?
 An interesting fact is that white feathers are weaker and less durable than black ones.
 Why?
 It has to do with the protein melanin, the same stuff that makes light-skinned people tan and gives some people freckles.

-The swan was very sacred to the Native Americans and they used its feathers to make ceremonial fans, cloaks, and feather jewelry.
+The swan was very sacred to the Native Americans and they used its feathers to make ceremonial fans, cloaks, and feather jewellery.
 The whiteness of the swan represented grace, purity, beauty, strength, wisdom, and old age.
 Feather artwork has been reported in many native cultures.

 So the swan feather meaning tells you that you being guided to express the truth in a situation that is around you.
-The outcome will favor those who are coming from a loving truth space rather than a space of hurt.
+The outcome will favour those who are coming from a loving truth space rather than a space of hurt.
 Breathe in the energy of compassion and peace, allowing all those involved to be surrounded, by white-feathered light.
 Know that you and all those involved are being guided to the best result.
 The truth will set you free.
 Believe and trust in this.